mleworkshop/mleworkshop.github.io/editions/mle2025/index.md

 ## Program

+Note that all times are specified in GMT-4.

 ### Session 1: Opening and Keynote
-- Opening by the organizers
+- 09:00 Opening by the organizers
-- Keynote: *Composability in Modeling Languages* by [Jean-Marc Jézéquel](https://people.irisa.fr/Jean-Marc.Jezequel/)
+- 09:15 Keynote: *Composability in Modeling Languages* by [Jean-Marc Jézéquel](https://people.irisa.fr/Jean-Marc.Jezequel/)

 ### Session 2: Paper Presentations and Discussion
-- Paper presentation: *What can we learn from other Domains – Towards an Exploratory Process for the Extension of a Language based on Cross-Domain Knowledge Transfer* by Benedikt Jutz, Zenon Zacouris, Thomas Weber, Erik Burger, Maribel Acosta, and Ralf Reussner.
+- 11:00 Paper presentation: *What can we learn from other Domains – Towards an Exploratory Process for the Extension of a Language based on Cross-Domain Knowledge Transfer* by Benedikt Jutz, Zenon Zacouris, Thomas Weber, Erik Burger, Maribel Acosta, and Ralf Reussner.
-- NN
+- 11:25 NN
-- Discussion: Sustainability in, for, and with Modeling Languages
+- 11:50 Discussion: Sustainability in, for, and with Modeling Languages
+- 12:25 Closing by the organizers

 ## Keynote by Jean-Marc Jézéquel